andrewdpoh/Bamboo_Docs/docs/Teamserver/api_reference/handler_func.md

 ### Description

-This endpoint is called when a Bamboo Client user wants to remove a Bamboo Agent from the Bamboo Teamserver using the [`delete [agent]`](../../Client/commands.md#delete).
+This endpoint is called when a Bamboo Client user wants to remove a Bamboo Agent from the Bamboo Teamserver using the [`kill [agent]`](../../Client/commands.md#kill).
 Using the model [remove_agent](../Database/model_agents.md#remove_agent), the Bamboo Teamserver will delete all instances of the specified Bamboo Agent if it exist.
 Additionally, if the Bamboo Agent is still running, the Bamboo Teamserver will send a [`kill`](../../Client/commands.md#kill) command to stop the Bamboo Agent.

 ### Request schema